euberdeveloper/mongoback/README.md

 await mongoExport(options);
 ```

+### Specify errors and warning options

-This will export all the collections.
+#### This will export all the collections.
 An error will be thrown wether it was not possible (probably for lack of permissions) to list the databases or the collections of a database.
 Usually, when this happens, those collections are ignored and all what could be fetched are exported.

 ```js
 const { mongoExport } = require('mongoback');